HIGHLIGHTS

 - Single

-room supplement and stateroom upgrades
+room supplement and cabin upgrades

 - Meals